How Much of a Model Do We Need? Redundancy and Slimmability in Remote Sensing Foundation Models: Experiments

 \subsection{Learned vs Post-Hoc Slimmability}

-To investigate whether explicit slimmable training can improve upon post-hoc slimmability, we conduct controlled experiments training ViT (base) models from scratch with both \ac{MoCo} and \ac{MAE} paradigms, comparing learned slimmable training against standard (regular) training.
-All models are trained for 100 epochs on our curated \ac{RS} dataset (see \cref{sec:training_from_scratch} in the appendix for an ablation on pretraining length).
-We evaluate both training paradigms across two downstream datasets, examining performance across the full range of computational budgets from \SI{3}{\percent} to \SI{100}{\percent} relative compute.
-Our results are shown in \cref{fig:train-son}.
-The results of the remaining datasets are provided in the appendix in \cref{sec:add_learned_v_post-hoc}.
+To investigate whether explicit slimmable training improves over post-hoc slimmability under controlled conditions, we train \ac{ViT}-Base models from scratch under both \ac{MoCo} and \ac{MAE} pretraining objectives, comparing learned slimmable training against regular training.
+All models are trained for 100 epochs on a curated \ac{RS} dataset following \cite{hackel2025csmoe}; an ablation on pretraining length is provided in the Appendix \ref{sec:training_from_scratch}.
+Results are shown in \cref{fig:train-son}; results for the remaining datasets are provided in the Appendix \ref{sec:add_learned_v_post-hoc}.

-\textbf{Slimmability improvements for MoCo but not for MAE} \ac{MoCo}-based learned slimmable training consistently outperforms regular training at low computational budgets while maintaining equivalent or superior performance at higher scales across all four tasks.
-For example, on m-eurosat (\cref{fig:train-son-eurosat}), slimmable \ac{MoCo} shows marginal advantages at low scales that widen at intermediate budgets and full scale.
-On the challenging multi-label m-bigearthnet task (\cref{fig:train-son-ben}), both trained \ac{MoCo} models converge to similar performance at full scale, with slimmable training converging noticeably faster.
-This consistent pattern demonstrates that explicit multi-scale optimization in \ac{MoCo}-based training successfully structures representations to be more robust under width reduction without compromising maximum model capacity.
-In contrast to \ac{MoCo}, learned slimmable training on \acp{MAE} shows no improvement compared to regular training.
-Rather, the opposite is the case: For m-eurosat (\cref{fig:train-son-eurosat}), the regular \ac{MAE} outperforms the learned slimmable \ac{MAE} across nearly all scales.
-The same is true for m-bigearthnet (\cref{fig:train-son-ben}), where the learned slimmable \ac{MAE} even exhibits degradation when larger scales are applied.
-These results suggests that \ac{MAE}'s reconstruction objective interacts differently with multi-scale training depending on task complexity and label structure.
+\paragraph{MoCo benefits from learned slimmability; MAE does not.} \ac{MoCo}-based learned slimmable training consistently outperforms regular training at low compute budgets while maintaining equivalent or superior performance at higher scales.
+On m-eurosat, the advantage of slimmable \ac{MoCo} over regular \ac{MoCo} is modest at minimum compute budget and increases at intermediate compute budgets.
+On the more challenging multi-label m-bigearthnet (\cref{fig:train-son-ben}), both \ac{MoCo} variants reach similar full-scale performance, but the slimmable variant achieves near-peak accuracy at substantially lower compute budgets.
+This pattern suggests that explicit multi-scale optimization structures \ac{MoCo} representations to be more robust under width reduction without sacrificing peak performance. \ac{MAE}-based learned slimmable training shows no such benefit.
+On m-eurosat, regular \ac{MAE} outperforms learned slimmable \ac{MAE} across nearly all scales.
+On m-bigearthnet, the slimmable \ac{MAE} additionally degrades at larger scales.
+The advantage of \ac{MoCo} over \ac{MAE} on m-bigearthnet holds for both slimmable and regular training, consistent with prior findings that contrastive objectives promote greater linear separability on multi-label tasks \citep{he2022masked, kang2026contrastive}, and is therefore not specific to the slimmability protocol.
+To our knowledge, no established slimmable training procedure exists for reconstruction-based objectives, and the current protocol does not appear to transfer from contrastive to reconstructive pretraining.